Explore how your team can use Hiver.

 • Does the customer have to check or do something before they get to the core of the problem?

 • Are there more ways than one to start solving a problem?
+If so which would be the best way for the customer to solve the problem?

-Here’s a sample email:
+Take a look at this sample email:

 When a customer reaches out for help, they are often looking for a quick and reassuring response.
 Using vague phrases like “as soon as we can” may leave them uncertain about whether you have a solution or how long it will take.